 Stage 3: Pullet (Adolescent)

-Not to worry – they will soon be sleek and pretty like the adults, but meanwhile you have to be referee between the adults and juveniles.
+Not to worry – they will soon be sleek and pretty like the adults, but meanwhile, you have to be a referee between the adults and juveniles.

-Generally the youngsters learn to quickly get out of the way, but occasionally an adult bird will decide to be an absolute demon to the new arrivals and do everything possible to be obnoxious.
+Generally, the youngsters learn to get out of the way quickly.
+Still, occasionally an adult bird will decide to be an absolute demon to the new arrivals and do everything possible to be obnoxious.

-Ideally the cockerels will be introduced to the flock before they start to crow, especially if you already have a rooster.
-The boys need to learn their place in the flock otherwise you will have persistent fighting between the old and new.
+Ideally, the cockerels will be introduced to the flock before they start to grow, especially if you already have a rooster.
+The boys need to learn their place in the flock; otherwise, you will have persistent fighting between the old and new.

 The cockerels will be practicing their crowing every opportunity they get once they have settled their place in the hierarchy, so have your earplugs ready.

-Adolescent hens will start to lay eggs around the 18 week mark, but this can vary a lot between different breeds.
+Adolescent hens will start to lay eggs around the 18-week mark, but this can vary significantly between different breeds.
 Once she has laid her first egg, she is an adult, although some folks call those first eggs ‘pullet eggs’ because they are so much smaller than hen eggs.